Whenever possible, try to build your business’s “rules, policies & procedures” right into the system.

 We quickly noticed that all the accounts were recently opened, often within the past 30 days.

-In addition, history has shown that the overwhelming majority of fraud losses are with accounts opened less than 90 days ago.
+In addition, history has shown that the overwhelming majority of ALL fraud losses are sustained with accounts opened less than 90 days ago.

-This manual workaround actually worked pretty well (as we continually communicated it to our reps).
+This manual workaround actually worked pretty well (as we constantly communicated it to our reps).

 I get a call at home one night around 11:30.
-(You never like receiving any calls at home after 9:00…it usually means something bad has happened!)
+(You never like receiving any calls at home after 9PM…it usually means something bad has happened!)

 It’s Sherry Grabill, the Team Leader for the “graveyard shift”, the service reps who worked overnight in our 24 x 7 call center.